 • acute kidney failure

-While this may be confusing, all of these diagnoses mean pretty much the same thing – your dog’s kidneys aren’t functioning correctly.
-The initial stages will be classified as renal damage or kidney disease before they progress into complete dog kidney failure (Grauer, 2005).
-Your veterinarian will be able to explain every stage and signs of kidney failure in dogs, and work with you to create a treatment plan that is customized for your pet's exact needs that includes proper diet and medication.
+Your veterinarian will be able to explain every stage and sign of kidney failure in dogs and work with you to create a treatment plan that is customized for your pet's exact needs, including proper diet and medication.

-The signs of kidney failure in dogs for all stages are similar, but acute and chronic kidney failure do have one clear difference: the former appears all of a sudden while the latter develops gradually.
-Acute kidney disease is most often due to an underlying condition.
 Whereas the latter develops over a period of months or years, and it can be difficult to diagnose as symptoms of kidney failure in dogs with chronic disease can only appear when it has progressed to an advanced stage.

-Furthermore, if signs of kidney failure in dogs weren't enough, if not treated appropriately, this condition can progress into many other health complications, such as Hyperkalemia (Segev et al. 2010).
-It's been shown that hyperkalemia in dogs occurs as a result of improperly devised dietary plan for dogs with kidney disease, and it only diminishes the function of dog's kidneys.
-Reduction of potassium seems to be the most effective way to fight hyperkalemia, but we'll get to this later in the article.
+Furthermore, if signs of kidney failure in dogs aren't enough, if not treated appropriately, this condition can progress into many other health complications, such as Hyperkalemia (Segev et al. 2010).

-Kidney failure in dogs is not curable, but it is treatable (Polzin, 2013).
-Although dog kidney failure life expectancy isn't very optimistic, treating the condition may extend it.
-According to research, the most effective approach is early intervention that results in adjustment of your dog's diet.
 Your dog may be able to live many more happy years if you work with your veterinarian to create an appropriate treatment plan.

 ALSO READ: How to Cook for Dogs with Renal Disease and Kidney Problems

-Kidney Failure in Dogs
+Kidney Failure in Dogs:

-the ultimate science-based guide
+The ultimate science-based guide

 Kidney Failure in Dogs - What the Kidneys Actually Do